-Note 1: Offered in 2008-2009 and every second year thereafter.
 Note 2: This course is intended for Second, Third and Fourth Year Arts students.

-FRF373B : Théâtre post-classique: XVIIIe et XIXe siècles
+FRF373B Théâtre post-classique: XVIIIe et XIXe siècles

 This course will study post-classical drama in France.
-At the end of the term; students will be able to identify the different esthetical and ideological trends in French dramatic literature of the XVIIIth and XIXth centuries.
+At the end of the term, students will be able to identify the different esthetical and ideological trends in French dramatic literature of the XVIIIth and XIXth centuries.

-Note 1: Offered in 2008-2009 and every second year thereafter.
 Note 2: This course is intended for Second, Third and Fourth Year Arts students.

-FRF375A: Théâtre du XXe siècle
+FRF375A Théâtre du XXe siècle

 This course attempts to identify what it is that determines modernity in theatre, by examining a few texts--mostly dramatic, but some theoretical--that have marked the 20th century.
-At the end of the course, the student will know the major movements in theatrical aesthetics and make connections between dramatic, structural and thematic issues
+At the end of the course, the student will know the major movements in theatrical aesthetics and make connections between dramatic, structural and thematic issues.

 Note 1: Offered in September 2007 and every second year thereafter.

-Note 2: For second-, third- or fourth-year art students.
-3- 0- 6 Credit(s): 1
+Note 2: For second, third or fourth-year art students.

-FRF376A: La littérature française du Moyen Âge I
+FRF376A La littérature française du Moyen Âge I